Time for an Employee Giving Program Check-up!

 (Click here to download our social impact metrics guide for additional measures to consider.)

 - Review & Revise – What were the actual numbers?
-(2018 goals vs. results) Where did you exceed your goals?
+(2023 goals vs. results) Where did you exceed your goals?
 Where did you fall short?
-Now that you’ve reviewed your 2018 results, how do you revise and set your 2019 goals accordingly?
+Now that you’ve reviewed your results, how do you revise and set your new year goals accordingly?

-- Retool - What do you need to change, upgrade, add or subtract from your 2018 initiatives to meet your 2019 goals?
+- Retool - What do you need to change, upgrade, add or subtract from last year's initiatives to meet this year's goals?
 Technology?
 Awareness?
 Manpower?

 America’s Charities recognizes the importance of evaluating programs annually to gauge success and areas that need improvement, and our clients value our support and expertise.
 Our clients recognize on average a 10% increase in pledge volume year over year using our services.